Introduction to C++

 n=n+2;

-in which the variable on the left is immediately repeated on the right, can be written in a compressed from
+variable on the left is immediately repeated on the right, can be written in a

 n +=2;